unchase/Unchase.FluentPerformanceMeter/README.md

 }
 ```

-### <a name="SampleCustomCommands"></a> Add custom Commands and Actions
+### <a name="SampleCustomCommands"></a> Adding custom Commands and Actions

-To add a custom Command that will be guaranteed to be executed upon completion of measuring the performance of a method, it is necessary to create a command class that will implement the `IPerformanceCommand` interface.
+To add a custom Command that will be guaranteed to be executed upon completion of the method’s performance measurement, it is required to create a command class that will implement the `IPerformanceCommand` interface.
 In this case, you can transfer arbitrary data through the constructor of the created command that will be used when the command is executed.
 For example:

 ```csharp